Your Pre-Existing Conditions Can Fuel Insurance Company Denials

 - Your job tasks caused a flare-up of old issues

 During a free consultation, our team of lawyers can discuss the best path for your job-related injury.
-This may involve reviewing your benefits, insurance company, past documentation and the current injury.
+This may involve reviewing your benefits, insurance company, past documentation and current injury.
 We are aggressive advocates for clients and seek maximum compensation for pain and suffering, lost wages and all necessary medical attention.
 We can also help answer your important questions, such as: